SiddhantAgarwal151/Language-Model-Text-Generator/README.md

-# Language-Model-Text-Generator

-Sure, here's a sample README file for your code:

 # Text Generation using LSTM-based Language Model

 This project demonstrates text generation using an LSTM-based language model.
 The goal is to explore language processing and creativity in generating text using TensorFlow and Python.